1926 Nassau hurricane: Central and North Florida

 Once inland over North and Central Florida, the cyclone continued to generate strong winds that flattened crops, agricultural outbuildings, and trees.
 Residents of Jacksonville judged the storm one of the most significant in recent years.
 A hurricane-spawned tornado struck a farmstead at Mission City, along Murray Creek, destroying chicken coops and killing approximately 100 chickens.
 The twister also damaged outbuildings and leveled a garage on the property.
 At Sanford a tree fell on a bunkhouse, killing a man inside, and 24-hour rainfall totaled 6 in, doing much damage to celery.
 Trees were leveled there and at Orlando and DeLand; homes in these areas were damaged.
 Gulls were blown 50 mi inland, and vessels on Lake Monroe received damage.
 Losses to crops reached $250,000 at Winter Garden.
 Citrus losses in Orange County were described as "slight".
-In the Gulf of Mexico, west of the Florida peninsula, half a dozen people vanished at sea off Apalachicola and were presumed dead.
+In the Gulf of Mexico, half a dozen people vanished at sea off Apalachicola and were presumed dead.